mcgoohan/TestServer/README.md

    docker-compose up --build
    ```

-5. The TestServer service will be available at [http://localhost:5000](http://localhost:5000).
+5. The TestServer service will be available at [http://localhost](http://localhost).

+6. You can change the port that the TestServer service runs on by editing the `docker-compose.yml` file:
+    ```javascript
+    ports:
+    - "80:80" // change left hand side to the port you want. e.g. for port 5000 change to "5000:80"
+    ```

 ## API Reference

 The TestServer API is documented using Swagger.
-Once the service is running, you can access the Swagger UI at [http://localhost:5000/swagger](http://localhost:5000/swagger) to explore the available endpoints.
+Once the service is running, you can access the Swagger UI at [http://localhost/swagger](http://localhost/swagger) to explore the available endpoints.

 ### Sending a message to the SignalR hub